What Circumstances Surround being Fired for a DUI or DWI?

 The FCRA prohibits the reporting of any arrests (not convictions) that are seven years or older.
 On the other end of the spectrum, convictions can be reported for an infinite amount of time.
 Additionally, the restrictions set forth by FCRA only apply to background checks performed for positions that pay $75,000 or less per year.
 When an employer sees a DUI or DWI conviction on an individual’s background check, they may be less likely to hire that individual based on the stigma associated with that type of crime.

-In most states, employers have the right to refuse to hire any individual who has a conviction on their record and some states also allow the refusal of employment for individual with arrests on their record.
+In most states, local employers have the right to refuse to hire any individual who has a conviction on their record and some states also allow the refusal of employment for individual with arrests on their record.
 In some states, however, the employer must prove the legal relevance of why the individual would not be suited for the job based on their arrest and/or conviction.
 These states include:

 - New York